Eulalia clavigera: Distribution and habitat

 Before the 1990s, E. viridis was thought to have a wide range in the northeastern Atlantic including the waters around the United Kingdom, but morphological and biochemical studies led to the southern populations being recognised as a separate species E. clavigera, part of a species complex with E. viridis.
 This means that the distribution of E. clavigera is not well understood, with references in the literature referring to E viridis possibly being misapplied; however, E. clavigera is present around the coasts of Britain and southwards to France and the Iberian Peninsula, and possibly into the Mediterranean Sea.
 Its depth range is from the middle shore to the sublittoral zone.
 It typically lives in crevices, under stones, among the holdfasts of large seaweeds and among mussels and barnacles.

 Biology

-E. clavigera is predominantly a scavenger and feeds on dead or damaged invertebrates such as barnacles and mussels.
+Eulalia clavigera is predominantly a scavenger and feeds on dead or damaged invertebrates such as barnacles and mussels.
 Sexually mature individuals have been observed during July and August, while sexually mature E. viridis are generally seen between February and May.